Online Optimization in Dynamic Environments: Introduction

 \subsection{Organization of paper and main contributions}

 The remainder of this paper is structured as follows.
-In Section~\ref{sec:prob}, we formulate the problem and introduce notation used throughout the paper, and Section~\ref{sec:oco} provides some background definitions for online convex optimization.
-Our {\em Dynamic Mirror Descent (DMD)} method, along with tracking regret bounds are presented in Section~\ref{sec:DMD}; this section also describes the application of data-dependent dynamical models and their connection to recent work on online learning with predictable sequences.
+In Section~\ref{sec:prob}, we formulate the problem and introduce notation used throughout the paper, and Section~\ref{sec:oco} introduces the {\em Dynamic Mirror Descent (DMD)} method, and gives brief comparison to existing methods. along with novel tracking regret bounds.
+This section also describes the application of data-dependent dynamical models and their connection to recent work on online learning with predictable sequences.
 DMD uses only a single series of dynamical models, but we can use it to choose among a family of candidate dynamical models.
 This is described for finite families in Section~\ref{sec:PWEA} using a fixed share algorithm, and for parametric families in Section~\ref{sec:para}.
 Section~\ref{sec:results} shows experimental results of our methods in a variety of contexts ranging from imaging to self-exciting point processes.
 Finally, Section~\ref{sec:conc} makes concluding remarks while proofs are relegated to Section~\ref{sec:proofs}.